Exploring Costa Rica’s Food Culture with Casa Teresa Luxury Villa

 Guanacaste

 This is one of the most popular tourist destinations of Costa Rica.
+Luxury Costa Rica tours highlight the impeccable, local eateries.
 The corn food culture is strong in this province.
 It’s home to a number of delicious corn-based recipes, including tortillas con queso (tortillas with cheese), tanelas (fried corn flour rings), and pinolillo (a corn-based beverage).

 Puntarenas